 (Not-So-Fun Multivitamin Fact: Typical multivitamins have way more vitamin B that our body needs daily, and long-term overconsumption of vitamin B has been linked to liver damage, anemia and high blood sugar.)

-Or how about the flavonoids found in the root vegetable called Maca, which is a relative of broccoli and kale.
-It has been clinically shown to improve hormone profiles, lift mood, reduce stress, and improve mental performance.
-Which one-a-day has that on the label?
+Or how about the flavonoids found in the root vegetable called maca, which is a relative of broccoli and kale.
+It has been observed in clinical research to improve hormone profiles, lift mood, reduce stress, and improve mental performance.
+Which multivitamin has that on the label?

 (More Multivitamin Maladies: Multivitamins typically contain at least 50% more vitamin A than you need daily.
 Overconsumption of vitamin A has been linked to increased risk of heart disease, lung cancer, and birth defects in the eyes, skull, heart, and lungs of a fetus.)